These Arun district planning applications were submitted last week

 Kingston

-K/6/22/PL: 47 Golden Avenue, East Preston.
-Erection of a detached dwelling and integral garage (resubmission following K/51/21/PL).
-This application is in CIL Zone 4 and is CIL Liable as new dwelling.
+K/11/22/PL: Salamanda, 37 Coastal Road.
+Demolition and erection of 1 No detached dwelling.
+This site is in CIL Zone 4 and is CIL Liable as new dwelling.

-K/7/22/HH: 28 Golden Avenue, East Preston.
-Alteration of dormer to north elevation.

 Littlehampton